josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 </style>
 ```

+<Callout>Even when dealing with automatically scoped styles, I've found it's a good idea to use a wrapping parent class selector anyway.</Callout>

 **One word of warning there, however:** global styles persist once loaded on the page.
 So if you have a `global` style tag in a component that only loads on a certain page, its styles will stick around after you've navigated to other pages.

+Even when dealing with automatically scoped styles, I've found it's a good idea to use a wrapping parent class selector anyway.
+At worst it's redundant, and at best you've saved yourself from unintentional style leakage (either now or if you decide to un-scope the styles in the future).

 ---